gopheracademy/gopheracademy-web/content/advent-2015/announcing-gophercon-2016.md

 <img src="/postimages/advent-2015/gophercon2016.svg" alt="GopherCon 2015" style="width: 300px;margin: 0 auto;"/>
 </div>

-GopherCon 2016 will take place at the Denver Convention Center in Denver, Colorado on July 11th through July 13th, 2016.
+GopherCon 2016 will take place at the Colorado Convention Center in Denver, Colorado on July 11th through July 13th, 2016.

 We’ve listened to the feedback you gave us from GopherCon 2015 and want to explain the changes we’re putting in place for GopherCon 2016.